CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 now that that's done, this (of all places! here!) is where `JarProcessorManager` is initialized. ok another rabbit hole to research later

+MappingsProvider is also the holder of the "mapped provider" a k a the holder for minecraft-mapped-to-mcp-names

 ### `LaunchProvider`

 comparatively this one is very very simple, it just writes the `launch.cfg` file for dev-launch-injector and adds DLI as a dep to your project (but i commented it out)

+### `MinecraftMappedProvider`

+assumes the mappings provider and minecraft provider have already ran

+slaps em together with tiny-remapper and adds it to the project classpath... or does it?

+#### `MinecraftProcessedProvider`

+*extends* MinecraftMappedProvider. the goal of this is to fix up the minecraft jar by running it through "jar processors"

+## jar processor manager. how deep does it go

+well in voldeloom there are only two. and there's *always* two, so it always ends up printing "using project based jar storage"

+* `CursedLibDeleterProcessor` - strips `argo.` and `org.` classes out of the jar
+* `ASMFixesProcessor`
+  * *finally* calls `mapForge` on the forge provider
+  * applies the newly-remapped forge access transformers to the jar

+## the impression i get after being tail deep in these "library providers" and "jar processors" and whatnot

+Why weren't these written as tasks?
+Probably cause its too late to add dependencies when task execution begins.
+So you need some sort of franken system that happens in `afterEvaluate`

+I feel like this system either *wants* to be backed by a task graph, or *wants* to be simplified into straight-shot control flow, because right now it's some mixture of both where it's technically broken up into task-like pieces, but they actually have an ordering anyway

 ## ?